alfonsobries/vue-tailwind/docs/README.md

 ## Help me to grow this library

 Is this project helpful for you?
 Consider sponsoring me.
-I have the goal of quit my work and spend full-time in this project; I'm sure I can make the best library of customizable components with a little more time, check my site in Patreon:
+I have the goal of be able to spend full-time in this project; I'm sure I can make the best library of customizable components with a little more time, check my site in Patreon:

 [https://www.patreon.com/alfonsobries](https://www.patreon.com/alfonsobries)